DerekSelander/LLDB/README.md

     profiling objc_msgSend.
 The creation of this command is discussed in the book.

   WARNING: YOU MUST DISABLE ROOTLESS TO USE DTRACE

+You read all the way to here!? <a href="https://vimeo.com/231806976">Here's a video highlighting some of these scripts</a>